Best time to post LinkedIn content in 2024

 Overall LinkedIn users are most active during their work week.
 The best times to post content are between 10:00 AM and 2:00 PM.
 Peak activity is from 11:00 AM to 12:00 PM.
 Posting at these times usually gives more reach and a high engagement rate.

 To find the best time for you, use LinkedIn analytics.
 Look at when your posts get the above average engagement.
 Try different times during the day, over a few weeks, and see what works best.
 Track your engagement slots in a spreadsheet to find the time slots that work best for you.
+You can also export your LinkedIn data to excel.

 You should check 2 key metrics on your LinkedIn analytics.
 Your followers location and your post engagement spikes.